Mathematics for learners with Down syndrome – strategies for successful learning across the lifespan.

 Associate Professor Rhonda Faragher, PhD, University of Queensland, Australia

 Rhonda Faragher (PhD) is an Associate Professor of Inclusive Education at the University of Queensland and Director of the Down Syndrome Research Program within the Faculty of Humanities and Social Sciences.
-As a secondary mathematics teacher by background, Rhonda has always had an interest in assisting everyone, including those with Down syndrome, to learn to love mathematics and to appreciate its power for their lives.
+As a secondary mathematics teacher by background, Rhonda has always had an interest in assisting everyone, including those with Down syndrome, to learn to love mathematics and to appreciate its power in their lives.

 Rhonda has an adult daughter with Down syndrome.